tinkei/jane-street-knight-moves-6/README.md

 This repo is my solution to Jane Street's [October 2024 puzzle](https://www.janestreet.com/puzzles/archive/).

-N.B.: The commits were pushed to GitHub only after the competition had concluded.
+N.B.: The commits were pushed to GitHub only after the challenge had concluded.

 ## Question Formulation